SumoLogic/sumologic-documentation/docs/alerts/monitors/monitor-faq.md

 And so on.

+## Is there a limit to the number of monitors?

+You can have up to 5,000 monitors (active and inactive) simultaneously.

+For the best experience, we recommend being mindful of the number of monitors you create.
+Having a manageable volume of alerts will allow your team to better respond to critical issues.

 ## Can I reference my monitor configuration in the notification?

 Yes, you can use [Alert Variables](/docs/alerts/monitors/alert-variables) to reference various monitor configurations in your custom payload.